So, how did I end up scanning brains and spinal cords?

 Near the end of my PhD I started working on an MR-histology correlation study that compared a new MR technique we were developing to measure myelin to the ‘gold standard’ histological myelin staining.
 I found this project very exciting and several years after finishing my PhD in Physics I did a post-doc in the Department of Pathology & Laboratory Medicine.
 My studies were funded by the Women Against MS Transitional Career Development Award from the endMS Research and Training Network and the Multiple Sclerosis Society of Canada.

 Which brings me to the present.
-I am currently an Associate Professor in the Departments of Radiology and Pathology & Laboratory Medicine at the University of British Columbia.
-I’m also an associate member of the Department of Physics & Astronomy and an Associate Director at the International Collaboration on Repair Discoveries (ICORD).
-I have grant funding from the MS Society of Canada and NSERC.
+I am currently a Professor in the Departments of Radiology and Pathology & Laboratory Medicine at the University of British Columbia.
+I’m also an associate member of the Department of Physics & Astronomy.
+I am Vice Chair, Research in Radiology, Associate Director of Education & Training at the International Collaboration on Repair Discoveries (ICORD) and Director of the UBC MRI Research Centre.
+I have grant funding from NSERC and the Craig H. Neilsen Foundation.
 I’m looking forward to continuing my research and updating this page with the next chapter!

 And that’s how I ended up scanning brains and spinal cords.